cyanogilvie/stubs/README.md

-against and use, the documentation available is incomplete or wrong, and every extension I can find that has tried to use it is full of errors or hacks, other than the reference example of Tk, or TclOO / dict, which don't follow the pattern layed out in TEA for this.
+against and use, the documentation available is incomplete or wrong, and every extension I can find that has tried to use it is full of errors or hacks, other than the reference example of Tk, or TclOO / dict, which don't follow the pattern laid out in TEA for this.

 These are a collection of fairly minimal extensions that export and use their own stubs APIs, in the least broken and hacky ways I could find, so that I